Albemarle (NYSE:ALB) Shares Gap Down Following Analyst Downgrade

-Albemarle Co.
-(NYSE:ALB – Get Free Report)’s stock price gapped down prior to trading on Tuesday after Robert W. Baird lowered their price target on the stock from $170.00 to $127.00.
-The stock had previously closed at $99.15, but opened at $96.85.
-Robert W. Baird currently has an outperform rating on the stock.
-Albemarle shares last traded at $94.08, with a volume of 316,985 shares.
+Shares of Albemarle Co.
+(NYSE:ALB – Get Free Report) gapped down before the market opened on Monday after Citigroup lowered their price target on the stock from $137.00 to $100.00.
+The stock had previously closed at $97.87, but opened at $93.60.
+Citigroup currently has a neutral rating on the stock.
+Albemarle shares last traded at $94.00, with a volume of 164,475 shares trading hands.

-ALB has been the topic of several other reports.
-Scotiabank reaffirmed a “sector perform” rating and issued a $135.00 price target (down from $150.00) on shares of Albemarle in a report on Tuesday, May 21st.
-Loop Capital dropped their price objective on shares of Albemarle from $168.00 to $162.00 and set a “buy” rating on the stock in a report on Friday, March 15th.
-Bank of America raised shares of Albemarle from a “neutral” rating to a “buy” rating and boosted their price objective for the company from $137.00 to $156.00 in a report on Wednesday, April 10th.
-Wells Fargo & Company boosted their price objective on shares of Albemarle from $135.00 to $145.00 and gave the company an “overweight” rating in a report on Thursday, April 11th.
-Finally, Deutsche Bank Aktiengesellschaft upped their price target on shares of Albemarle from $125.00 to $140.00 and gave the company a “hold” rating in a report on Tuesday, May 7th.
-Three analysts have rated the stock with a sell rating, eight have assigned a hold rating and ten have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $154.26.
+ALB has been the subject of several other reports.
+Oppenheimer decreased their price target on shares of Albemarle from $188.00 to $178.00 and set an “outperform” rating for the company in a report on Tuesday, July 9th.
+Bank of America upgraded Albemarle from a “neutral” rating to a “buy” rating and increased their price objective for the stock from $137.00 to $156.00 in a report on Wednesday, April 10th.
+Deutsche Bank Aktiengesellschaft upped their target price on Albemarle from $125.00 to $140.00 and gave the stock a “hold” rating in a research report on Tuesday, May 7th.
+Robert W. Baird reduced their price target on Albemarle from $170.00 to $127.00 and set an “outperform” rating for the company in a report on Tuesday, July 9th.
+Finally, UBS Group dropped their price objective on Albemarle from $124.00 to $109.00 and set a “neutral” rating on the stock in a report on Tuesday, July 9th.
+Three research analysts have rated the stock with a sell rating, nine have issued a hold rating and nine have assigned a buy rating to the stock.
+According to MarketBeat.com, Albemarle currently has an average rating of “Hold” and an average price target of $148.32.

-Albemarle (NYSE:ALB – Get Free Report) last released its quarterly earnings results on Thursday, May 2nd.
-The specialty chemicals company reported $0.26 EPS for the quarter, missing analysts’ consensus estimates of $0.35 by ($0.09).
-The business had revenue of $1.36 billion for the quarter, compared to analyst estimates of $1.29 billion.
-Albemarle had a return on equity of 14.53% and a net margin of 4.02%.
-The company’s revenue for the quarter was down 47.3% compared to the same quarter last year.
-During the same period in the prior year, the business earned $10.32 EPS.
-Equities analysts expect that Albemarle Co. will post 2.07 earnings per share for the current fiscal year.
+Albemarle (NYSE:ALB – Get Free Report) last posted its earnings results on Thursday, May 2nd.
+The specialty chemicals company reported $0.26 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.35 by ($0.09).
+The firm had revenue of $1.36 billion during the quarter, compared to the consensus estimate of $1.29 billion.
+Albemarle had a net margin of 4.02% and a return on equity of 14.53%.
+The business’s revenue was down 47.3% on a year-over-year basis.
+During the same quarter last year, the firm posted $10.32 EPS.
+As a group, sell-side analysts predict that Albemarle Co. will post 1.97 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which was paid on Monday, July 1st.
-Stockholders of record on Friday, June 14th were given a dividend of $0.40 per share.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 1.71%.
-The ex-dividend date was Friday, June 14th.
-Albemarle’s dividend payout ratio is currently 58.18%.
+The firm also recently announced a quarterly dividend, which was paid on Monday, July 1st.
+Stockholders of record on Friday, June 14th were issued a dividend of $0.40 per share.
+This represents a $1.60 annualized dividend and a dividend yield of 1.68%.
+The ex-dividend date of this dividend was Friday, June 14th.
+Albemarle’s payout ratio is presently 58.18%.

 About Albemarle